-The goal of this element is to provide a s tabilized construc tion entrance/exi t to prevent or reduce or sec diment track out.
+The goal of this element is to provide a stabilized construction entrance/exit to prevent or reduce or sedimer track out.
+This element does not apply to my project because: The driveway to the construction area already exists and will be used for construction access.
+All equipment a vehicles will be restricted to staying on that existing impervious surface.
+Other Reason / Additional Comments: Site access from public street will be over existing paved driveway, temporary surfacing such as hog fuel and/or gravel will be used to provide access for equipment and material further into the site.
+These temporary surface materials will be removed at the end of the project.
+If it does apply, describe the steps you will take and select the BMPs you will use: A stabilized construction entrance will be installed prior to any vehicles entering the site, at the location shows on the SWPPP site map.
+Additional Comments: Check the BMPs you will use: C105 Stabilized Construction C106 Wheel Wash C107 Construction Road /

-This eld lement does not apply to my project because: The driveway to the construction area already exists and will be used for construction access.
-All equipment and vehicles will be restricted to staying on that existing impervious surface.
-Other Reason / Additional Comments: f it do pes apply, describe the steps you will take and select the BMPs you will use: A stabilized construction entrance will be installed prior to any vehicles entering the site, at the location shown on the SWPPP site map.
-Addit tional Comments: Check the BMPs you will use: C105 Stabilized Construction C106 Wheel Wash C107 Construction Road / Parking Area Stabilization his ele ement does not apply to my project because: Other Reason / Additional Comments: t do e es apply, describe the steps you will take and select the BMPs you will use: Flow rates will be controlled by using SWPPP Element 4 sediment controls and BMP T5.13 Post-Construction Soil Quality and Depth if necessary. ddit ional Comments:
+Parking Area Stabilization